dragonfire535/xiao/README.md

 * **look-at-this-photograph:** Draws an image or a user's avatar over Nickelback's photograph.
 * **meme-gen-classic:** Sends a meme with the text and background of your choice.
 * **meme-gen-modern:** Sends a meme with the text and image of your choice.
+* **my-collection-grows:** Sends a "My collection grows richer" Nekopara meme with the text of your choice.
 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.
 * **phoebe-teaching-joey:** Sends a "Phoebe Teaching Joey" meme with text of your choice.